ecssiah/libgdx-and-jruby/README.md

     java_import com.badlogic.gdx.Input::Keys

 You can also access a java class directly.
-I used this in the case of the libGdx Array class, because otherwise it will bark at you about trying to redefine the Array that is included from Java.
+I used this in the case of the libGdx Array class, because otherwise it will bark at you about trying to redefine the Array that is included from Java if try and use it in the general namespace by importing it.

     frameTiles = Java::ComBadLogicUtils::Array.new

-You just access the Java namespace and then remove all the periods and use CamelCase to access the class directly without importing.
-If you needed to use it numerous times you could just create an alias for it.
+You just remove all the periods and use CamelCase to access the class directly without importing.
+If you needed to use it numerous times you could just create an alias for it using Ruby to avoid the warning.

       ...